jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Select "Yes" when you are asked to install drivers for USB support and VirtualBox Host-Only Networking.

 This guide was tested with VirtualBox 4.2.16.
+It should be compatible with later versions, but this has not been tested.
 ===============================================================================

 1.0.2.
 Install Vagrant